-Inventory is comprised of general surgical supplies, controlled substances, and feed for biological specimens used in studies, and is valued at estimated cost.
-Due to the nature of inventory items and the relative insignificance of the total value to the consolidated financial statements as a whole, management does not believe a lower of cost or market analysis is necessary.
+Inventory consists of general supplies, controlled substances, and feed for biological specimens used in studies, rather than items held for resale, and is valued at estimated cost.
+Due to the nature of inventory and the relative insignificance of the total value to the consolidated financial statements as a whole, management does not believe a valuation analysis is necessary.